-Form of assessment: acknowledgement of attendance and a test on the knowledge covered in the course programme.
+Form of course credit: Confirmation of attendance and course credit a test on the knowledge covered in the course programme.

 7. Course: 'Epidemiology, diagnosis and surgical and combined treatment of malignant tumours of the face, oral cavity, craniofacial region and neck'.